PrairieLearn/PrairieLearn/doc/elements.md

 ## `pl-code-output` element

-Displays the value of a variable or parameter in python representation.
+Displays the value of a Python variable, with formatted display of Pandas DataFrames.

 #### Sample Element 1